 How Mainstreet is contributing to water efficiency plans

 Mainstreet Equity Corp. manages mid-market apartments in western Canada.
 We acquire underperforming apartments, renovate them and bring them back into the market with added value.
-While renovating the building we retrofit the building envelope for energy efficiency, also we swap out old water guzzling fixtures with new modern high efficiency low water use fixtures.
-We have swapped many old 13 liter per flush toilets with dual flush toilets.
-In dual flush toilet has two buttons, the first button flushes liquid waste with less water per flush and second button flushes solid waste, this type of toilets consumes less than 6 liters of water per flush.
+While renovating the building we retrofit the building envelope for energy efficiency, also we swap out old water-guzzling fixtures with new modern high-efficiency low water use fixtures.
+We have swapped many old 13 liters per flush toilets with dual flush toilets.
+In dual flush toilet has two buttons, the first button flushes liquid waste with less water per flush and the second button flushes solid waste, this type of toilets consumes less than 6 liters of water per flush.
 Showering accounts for up to 20% of the average households indoor water usage.
-We are replacing old showerheads with ultra-low flow shower heads without compromising the performance.
+We are replacing old showerheads with ultra-low flow showerheads without compromising the performance.
 Dishwashers are another appliance which consumes enormous amounts of water, we have replaced old dishwashers with new energy star dishwashers which consume 15% less water and 5% less energy than conventional dishwashers.

 We will continue to search out new and inventive ways to do our part to conserve Canada's water supply.